dnanexus/dxWDL/doc/Internals.md

 integers.
 Files, maps, arrays, and other types could be substituted, without changing the core concepts.
 The syntax of
 [WDL version 1.0](https://github.com/openwdl/wdl/blob/master/versions/1.0/SPEC.md)
 is used.
-The following tasks are called throughout:
+The following tasks are called in the examples:

 ```wdl
 # Add two integers